yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-When AI systems mention your brand, is the information accurate and up-to-date?
+When AI systems mention your brand, is the information accurate and up to date?

-...
+Why It Matters:

+Incorrect AI-generated information can damage trust and perception.

+---

 ## AV3